 I also love being able to use some of our more special tableware and serving pieces, because if you’re not going to use them for everyday then you should certainly try to at least incorporate them for holidays and special occasions.
 I so love not holding out on these special pieces.
 Sure, they can be broken and chipped but it’s certainly better to loose a piece than never using them at all.
 Easter is a special time to break out the china, silver and crystal, and to mix and match these pieces liberally.

 There is just something about that shabby chic look that still screams spring to me.
-Picking up a few mis-matched china pieces from a local thrift store is always a welcomed addition at the table and usually a really cost effective way to grow your collection o these special pieces.
-A sweet floral pattern or pastel rimmed platter provides the perfect touch.
+Setting the table with a few mis-matched china pieces is always a welcomed addition to add character to the table.
+A sweet floral pattern or gold rimmed platter provides the perfect touch.

 I always make sure I have an apron on while cooking up our Easter meal.
 Our Simple Blessings apron just seems like the perfect fit.
 This collection was inspired by teaching my kids their first blessings, so the child apron is a great addition and perfect for teaching them Easter recipes.